apache/maven-resolver/src/site/markdown/upgrading-resolver.md

 For users of Maven Resolver Provider module, these changes will have clean migration path, as all the replacements for items from the list above are present in `org.apache.maven:maven-resolver-provider` module.
 Still, for binary compatibility, all affected classes are in fact left in place, but deprecated.
-Consumer projects should update accordingly, and if they do use any of deprecated classes from resolver (affected modules are maven-resolver-api and maven-resolver-util), they should switch to their counterparts, that are now present in maven-resolver-provider module.
+Consumer projects should update accordingly, and if they do use any deprecated classes from the resolver (affected modules are maven-resolver-api and maven-resolver-util), they should switch to their counterparts, that are now present in maven-resolver-provider module.

-Note: Resolver 2.x still fully supports "legacy" (Maven3-like) functionality, and if existing consumer code base adapts only the session related changes, consumer project can enjoy new features (like HTTP/2 transport), while keep full compatibility, identical to Resolver 1.x release.
+Note: Resolver 2.x still fully supports "legacy" (Maven3-like) functionality, and if existing consumer code base adapts only the session related changes, consumer project can enjoy new features (like HTTP/2 transport), while keeping full compatibility, identical to Resolver 1.x release.